The

 EDSA Revolution and the Philippine Revolution of

-of nonviolent mass street demonstrations in the
+was a series of nonviolent mass street demonstrations

-which the reigning dictator, Ferdinand Marcos was
+in which the reigning dictator, Ferdinand Marcos was

 declared the winner over challenger Corazon Aquino.